Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Discussion and conclusion

-Another difference to other industries is that the cannabis market operates under statewide autarky.
+A final distinction is that the cannabis market operates under statewide autarky.
 This implies that cannabis retailers may be constrained in their response to the wholesale cost shock since the set of substitutable wholesale products is partly determined by geography.
 In contrast, retailers in other industries can leverage interstate trade networks to substitute out of products with high pass-through to wholesale prices.
 Therefore, I view my indirect retail pass-through estimates as more applicable for industries with home bias (e.g. grocery stores), but potentially less applicable for industries with a high degree of geographic substitutability along the supply chain (e.g. drugstores and general merchandise stores).\footnote{Using the 2007 Commodity Flow Survey, \cite{renkin2020} provide evidence of substantial home bias in US grocery consumption.}

-Nevertheless, the findings in this paper highlight the importance of examining the entire supply chain---beyond the final point of sale---when investigating the product market effects of minimum wage hikes.
-In particular, studies that only look at retail scanner data may underestimate the true effect of minimum wages on retail prices.